-Threats to mobile devices are real and omnipresent.
+Threats to mobile devices and mobile security are real and omnipresent.
 Don’t take my word for it, but listen to these industry experts:Gartner

 In its Predicts 2017: Endpoint and Mobile Security research document, Gartner listed 5 key findings with regards to Mobile Security: